Japan and America's Costs: Rent

 One-Bedroom Apartments:

 I'm focusing my articles on a single person living alone.
-For now, it's easier to calculate expenses.
+It's easier to calculate expenses without having to consider tons of other factors.
 With that in mind, I've focused my research on what a single person would look for in an apartment.
 Japan has apartments that are much smaller than a one-bedroom.
 The cost calculation, however, would become complex and confusing.
-If you want to live in an apartment of 200 square feet, then your rent might be cheaper.
+If you want to live in an apartment of 200 square feet, then your rent might be cheaper than what I'm about to present in this article.

 Japanese apartments, however, are smaller.
-I focused on 1LDK, which is pretty much what a one-bedroom apartment is.
+I focused on 1LDK (one room plus a living, dining, and kitchen) which pretty much translate to a one-bedroom apartment in America.
 The average size is typically around 400 square feet.
 This is nearly half the size of an American apartment.
-The average cost of a 1LDK is around 78,000円($534.55).
+The average cost of a 1LDK is around ¥78,000($534.55).
 Japan is also diverse and the cost of an apartment in Tokyo versus Fukuoka is going to be different.

 Overall: